 Ulvik is a beautiful small town by the Ulvikafjord, a small branch of the Hardangerfjord.
 Visit Ulvik in May and experience the apple tree blossoming.
 Spring time in the fjords and in the Hardangerfjord area is beautiful.
 Take a fjordcruise from Norheimsund to Ulvik and see it all.
 See map…

-Viewpoint – From the City Center in Bergen, Hordaland:
+Viewpoint – From the City Center in Bergen, Vestland.

-If you visit Bergen, you should take the Fløibanen Funicular to Mt.
-Fløyen.
+If you visit Bergen, you should take the Fløibanen Funicular to Mt Fløyen.
 Both Fløibanen and Fløyen are great experiences, with the best view over Bergen city, Vågen Harbour and Byfjorden (the Cityfjord).
-At Mt.
-Fløyen you have Fløien Folkerestaurant and Fløien Shop and Café.
-Mt.
-Fløyen is a great startingpoint for hiking in the surrounding mountains.
-And there are also many activities for children, like the Troll Forest and the best playfround in Bergen.
+At Mt Fløyen you have Fløien Folkerestaurant and Fløien Shop and Café.
+Mt Fløyen is a great startingpoint for hiking in the surrounding mountains.
+And there are also many activities for children, like the Troll Forest and the best playground in Bergen.

 Bryggen (The Hanseatic Wharf) in Bergen, is part of our common World Heritage.
 The earliest buildings at Bryggen has been dated to around 1100.
 The wooden buildings (61 in total) down by the harbour in the historic city center of Bergen were built after a fire in 1702.
 See map…